stumps-dev/meteor-persist-collection/README.md

 Collection.setPersisted(data)

 // Returns: Promise
-// You can pass an array with the key-value pairs: const data = [
+// You can pass an array with key-value objects: const data = [
   { key: 'some id1', value: {...doc} },
   { key: 'some id2', value: {...doc} },
   { key: '...', value: ... }
 ]

-// Or you can pass a object with the keys as properties: const data = {
+// Or you can pass an object with key-value pairs: const data = {
   'some id1': {...doc},
   'some id2': {...doc},